East Kansas City barbershop hosts food drive after owner’s mother dies of COVID-19

-KANSAS CITY, Mo. — Generosity flows from one east Kansas City neighborhood.
+KANSAS CITY, Mo.
+(WDAF) — Generosity flows from one east Kansas City neighborhood.

 A Saturday morning public pantry extended a helping hand while honoring the spirit of a recent COVID-19 victim.
 One of Jackson County’s largest hotspots for coronavirus cases played host to a special food pantry that keeps the memory of a beloved mother alive.